Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Conclusions

 \section{Conclusions}

 In this work we apply the BBH-AGN association formalism of \citet{palmese_ligovirgo_2021} and apply it to the AGN flare GW counterpart candidates of \citet{graham_light_2023}.
 In doing so we measure the fraction of observed LVK GW events that produce detectable AGN flares $\lambda$, finding that less than 3\% of events produce flares with 90\% confidence.
 This result still leaves open the possibility that $\lesssim40\%$ of LVK BBH mergers originate in AGN disks.
-In addition we examine the particular pairings of GW events to AGN flares, and identify the most likely pairing as GW190803\_022701 - J120437.98+500024.0, albeit the probabilities of association remains less than 20\%.
-We also note that this GW event has BH masses and a $\chi_{\rm eff}$ that could be appropriate for the AGN formation channel.
+In addition we examine the particular pairings of GW events to AGN flares, and identify the most likely pairings as GW190521 - J124942.30+344928.9 and GW190803\_022701 - J120437.98+500024.0, albeit the probabilities of association remain $\sim$30\%.
+We also note that these GW event has component masses favorable for the AGN channel, and $\chi_{\rm eff}$s that may indicate a dynamical formation history.

 Altogether, our results indicate that multimessenger LVK BBH mergers with AGN flares as counterparts are rare, with likely less than one merger in $\sim$40 producing a counterpart of this type.
 Our findings also indicate that the majority of candidate counterparts to BBH events are actually due to AGN activity unrelated to the GW event (e.g. explosive events breaking out from within the disk or disk instabilities close to the SMBH innermost stable circular orbit; \citealt{graham_light_2023}), supporting the need for the inclusion of a background population of AGN flares when associating them to BBH mergers, as well as motivating follow up observations of those to clarify their origin and better characterize their occurrence rates.
-Moreover, we find no compelling evidence for high mass mergers to be more likely to be associated with the available AGN flares, indicating that the fact that most AGN flares are associated with high mass events may be due to chance coincidences.
+Moreover, we find no compelling evidence for high mass mergers to be more likely to be associated with the available AGN flares, although this is likely still limited by the present dataset.